-The Construction Site Stormwater Runoff Control measure has two best management practices which include Training Staff in Erosion and Sedimentation Control (ESC) and Implementation of the Erosion and Sediment Control Program which are comprised of two (2) strategies and four (4) measurable goals which are listed below and a status summary can be found in Appendix A:
+The Construction Site Stormwater Runoff Control measure has two best management practices which include Training Staff in Erosion and Sedimentation Control (ESC) and Implementation of the Erosion and Sediment Control Program.
+These BMPs are comprised of two (2) strategies and four (4) measurable goals which are listed below, and.
+A status summary of the performance measures can be found in Appendix A:

-Best Management Practice Strategy Measureable Goal Performance Measure Measure No. 4 - Construction Site Sto rmwater Runoff Control CS-1 Train Staff in Erosion and Sediment Control (ESC) Train Staff in Plan Review, Site Inspection, and Enforcement of ESC Program Train new staff whose responsibilities include erosion and sediment control plan review and enforcement.
+Best Management Practice Strategy Measurable Goal Performance Measure Measure No. 4 - Measure No. 4 - Construction Site Stormwater Runoff Control CS-1 Train Staff in Erosion and Sediment Control (ESC) Train Staff in Plan Review, Site Inspection, and Enforcement of ESC Program Train new staff whose responsibilities include erosion and sediment control plan review and enforcement.
 Provide refresher training to all staff involved in ESC every three years.
 Document number of staff trained and type of training (on-the-job training, certification, or recertification).
 CS-2 Implement Erosion and Sediment Control Program Implement ESC Program Conduct ESC plan review.
 Document location and type (commercial, industrial, single-family residential, etc.) of all construction project plan reviews.
 Document which project obtained a DEQ 1200-C permit.
 Develop and send a notice letter to applicants on wet weather best management practices as weather conditions change.
 Conduct site inspections at least once during active construction by trained or experienced staff.
 Provide number of erosion and sedimentation control inspections for each project.
 Document location and type (commercial, industrial, single-family residential, etc.) of construction project.
 Enforce ESC ordinances.
 Report number of warning letters or non- compliance citations by project and resolution.

-Activities completed in 2019 for each measurable goal are described below.
+Activities completed in 2022 for each measurable goal are described below.